 Spanners have been studied extensively.
 The main goal in spanner constructions is to have small \emph{size}, that is, to use as few edges as possible.
-Other desirable properties are low degrees \cite{abcgh-sggsd-08,cc-srgs-10,s-gsfed-06}, low weight \cite{bcfms-cgsnqt-10,gln-fgacsgs-02}, low diameter \cite{ams-rdags-94,ams-dagss-99} or to be resistant against failures.
-The book by Narasimhan and Smid \cite{ns-gsn-07} gives a comprehensive overview of spanners.
+Other desirable properties are low degrees \cite{abcgh-sggsd-08,cc-srgs-10,s-gsfed-06}, low weight \cite{bcfms-cgsnqt-10,gln-fgacsgs-02}, low diameter \cite{ams-rdags-94,ams-dagss-99}, or to be resistant to failures.
+The book by Narasimhan and Smid \cite{ns-gsn-07} gives a comprehensive overview of geometric spanners.

-\paragraph{Robustness.} In this paper, our goal is to construct spanners that are robust according to the notion introduced by Bose \etal \cite{bdms-rgs-13}.
+\paragraph{Robustness.} Here, our goal is to construct spanners that are robust according to the notion introduced by Bose \etal \cite{bdms-rgs-13}.
 Intuitively, a spanner is robust if the deletion of $k$ vertices only harms a few other vertices.
-Formally, a graph $\Graph$ is an $f(k)$-robust $t$-spanner, for some positive monotone function $f$, if for any set $\BSet$ of $k$ vertices deleted in the graph, the remaining graph $\Graph \setminus \BSet$ is still a $t$-spanner for all but $n-f(k)$ of the vertices.
+Formally, a graph $\Graph$ is an $f(k)$-robust $t$-spanner, for some positive monotone function $f$, if for any set $\BSet$ of $k$ vertices deleted in the graph, the remaining graph $\Graph \setminus \BSet$ is still a $t$-spanner for at least $n-f(k)$ of the vertices.
 Note, that the graph $\Graph \setminus \BSet$ has $n-k$ vertices -- namely, there are at most $\lossX{k} = f(k)-k$ additional vertices that no longer have good connectivity to the remaining graph.
 The quantity $\lossX{k}$ is the \emphi{loss}.
 We are interested in minimizing the loss.

 The natural question is how many edges are needed to achieve a certain robustness (since the clique has the desired property).
 That is, for a given parameter $t$ and function $f$, what is the minimal size that is needed to obtain an $f(k)$-robust $t$-spanner on any set of $n$ points.